 Configure Active Hours using Group Policy ( For Advanced Users )

-Note: The Group Policy is only available only on Pro, Educational or Enterprise version of Windows 10.
+Note: The Group Policy is only available only on Pro, Educational, or Enterprise versions of Windows 10.
 It is not available as part of the Home version of the operating system.

 Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Windows Updates.